My History With Deva

 The Deva Curl Explosion

-Another thing I was never comfortable with was how Deva sold product knowledge to stylists as “curl certification”, which was required to be listed on their website.
-Salons had to become certified to get listed as a brand “approved” salon.
+Another thing I was never comfortable with was how Deva Curl sold product knowledge ( with a very basic cut demo) to stylists as “curl certification”, to be listed on their website as “curl certified” as a brand “approved” salon.
 Ironic since I didn’t approve their philosophy.
-Yet any licensed stylist could buy the products at the professional beauty store, plus Deva also sold products directly to the public from the Deva site.
+More baffling is how any licensed stylist can TO THIS DAY buy the products at the professional beauty store.
+So what is certification for again??
+Plus Deva was also directly to the public from the Deva site.

-Capitalizing on the stylists who helped make their brand big through an expensive certification annoyed me.
-Salon brands offer free product knowledge as a standard, if they want salons to carry it.
-Double dipping for profit is basically what their certification was.
+Capitalizing on the stylists who helped make their brand big through expensive certification annoyed me VERY MUCH.
+Salon professional product brands offer free product knowledge classes is the standard in our industry because the benefit is us putting it on our clients hair so we carry it.
+No salons pay for product knowledge classes so double dipping for profit is basically what their certification was.

 When bottom line rules, the bottom will drop eventually.